iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Tries to go through send process but everyone I tapped confirm button it would open the same page again<br> :date: __2021-06-03 12:07:13__

 > Royal mail is rubbish especially when delivering anything from Moonpig for family and friends.
 Get notification saying delivered on 22nd, luckily I checked with my friend today as card I sent was not received by her.
 Your service is utter rubbish<br> :date: __2021-05-23 09:44:37__